CMEGroup/CMESmartStream-on-GCP-Tutorial/README.md

 ## Downloading List of CME Market Data Topics available on CME Smart Stream

-CME Smart Stream on GCP has over 152 Market Data Topics available as aligned to CME [traditional On-premises multi-cast solutions](https://www.cmegroup.com/market-data/distributor/market-data-platform.html).
+CME Smart Stream on GCP has over 152 Market Data Topics available as aligned to CME [traditional on-premises multi-cast solutions](https://www.cmegroup.com/market-data/distributor/market-data-platform.html).

 This [tutorials](https://github.com/CMEGroup/CMESmartStream-on-GCP-Tutorial/blob/master/Tutorials/GooglePubSubGetCMEBinaryTopics.ipynb) shows how you can quickly download active list of Topics for Certification, New Release and Production.